andrus/japp-maven-plugin/README.md

                 <layout>default</layout>
         </repository>

-Or alternatively if you are using a repository manager like Nexus, you may add it to the list of proxied repos.
+* If you are using a repository manager like Nexus, you may add the repository above to the list of proxied repos.
+This is probably the cleanest option.

 Examples
 --------